natepower.ca Discord Support

 Electronic Sourcing

-We already have some parts, like an MCDU, EFIS panel and a joystick.
-But we'll need more.
-This will be the most expensive part of the project (at least, for now) but it will be required if we really want a full simulator...
+We already have some parts, but we'll need more.
+This is the most expensive phase — but required if we want a full simulator.
 Is now a good time to put up a donation link?

 Assembly